by Santorini Dave • Updated: January 11, 2019

 4. Hoshinoya Tokyo • Near Tokyo Station • $$$$

-Tokyo’s only luxury ryokan (Japanese inn).
-An oasis of Japanese refinement and pampering, from its minimalist-style Japanese rooms that are also high-tech to its top-floor hot-spring bath with a ceiling open to the sky.
+Tokyo’s only luxury ryokan (a traditional Japanese inn).
+This is an oasis of Japanese refinement and pampering, from its minimalist-style Japanese rooms that are also high-tech to its top-floor hot-spring bath with a ceiling open to the sky.
 A 10-minute walk from Tokyo Station. • map • (03) 6214-5151

 5. Sadachiyo Sukeroku-no-yado • Asakusa • $$